thillRobot/seam_detection/README.md

  - `rotate_cloud` - apply homogenous transformation to pointcloud using pcl

 #### Development Nodes

+ - `seam-detection` - implement this project with a c++ class - IN PROGRESS, see devel
  - `register_clouds` - test different registration algorithms including icp and Teaser (Summer 2023 - present)
  - `get_cloud` - get pointcloud from aubo robot system